 Explore ASX listed companies

-Invest in Australian shares with a CHESS-sponsored broker like Stake.
+Invest in Australian shares with a CHESS-sponsored investing platform like Stake.

 All AUS Stocks and ETFs

 The Australian Stock Exchange was established in 1987, with the passing of legislation by Australian Parliament which enabled the amalgamation of six independent state-based stock exchanges: Melbourne (est. 1861), Sydney (1871), Hobart (1882), Brisbane (1884), Adelaide (1887) and Perth (1889).